You Can’t Do Everything. Here’s How to Decide What to STOP Doing Now

 Step 2: Analyze Feedback

-Now that faculty, staff members, and even students have had time to share feedback, then analyzing data would be the next step.
-It’s important to look for patterns, trends, and commonalities within the data.
-Utilizing user-friendly tools like Padlet, Google Forms, Jamboard, or using digital word generators such as WordClouds are efficient tools to collect anonymous feedback and quickly identify trends.
+Now that faculty, staff members, and even students have had time to share feedback, exploring the education analytics is the next step.
+Looking for patterns, trends, and commonalities within the data is essential.
+Utilizing user-friendly tools like Padlet, Google Forms, Jam board, or digital word generators such as Word Clouds are efficient tools for collecting anonymous feedback and quickly identifying trends.

-Step 3: Activate your Plan
+Step 3: Activate Your Plan

 - GOAL: